tum-pbs/pbdl-book/intro.md

 As a _sneak preview_, the next chapters will show:

-- How to train networks to infer a fluid flow around shapes like airfoils, and estimate the uncertainty of the prediction.
-This gives a _surrogate model_ that replaces a traditional numerical simulation.
+- How to train neural networks to [predict the fluid flow around airfoils with diffusion modeling](probmodels-ddpm-fm).
+This gives a probabilistic _surrogate model_ that replaces and outperforms  traditional simulators.

-- How to use model equations as residuals to train networks that represent solutions, and how to improve upon these residual constraints by using _differentiable simulations_.
+- How to use model equations as residuals to train networks that [represent solutions](diffphys-dpvspinn), and how to improve upon these residual constraints by using [differentiable simulations](diffphys-code-sol).

-- How to more tightly interact with a full simulator for _inverse problems_.
-E.g., we'll demonstrate how to circumvent the convergence problems of standard reinforcement learning techniques by leveraging simulators in the training loop.
+- How to more tightly interact with a full simulator for [inverse problems](diffphys-code-control).
+E.g., we'll demonstrate how to circumvent the convergence problems of standard reinforcement learning techniques by leveraging [simulators in the training loop](reinflearn-code).

-- We'll also discuss the importance of _inversion_ for the update steps, and how higher-order information can be used to speed up convergence, and obtain more accurate neural networks.
+- We'll also discuss the importance of [choosing the right network architecture](supervised-arch): whether to consider global or local interactions, continuous or discrete representations, and structured versus unstructured graph meshes.

 Throughout this text,
 we will introduce different approaches for introducing physical models